ShagunMishra/Newsletter-Signup/README.md

 In this I connect mailchimp API to access the user data got the webpage.

 It is combination of three pages: one is original page and other one is success and failure page...

+We could all registered account on mailchimp site in audience..